×

 Is there a lot of diversity?
 Are people in Manila accepting of differences?

 "No, they are not diverse, but yes, they are accepting.
 Although very Catholic on the surface, often it is "do as we say, not as we do".
-Gays and other minority groups do not seem to be unduly persecuted as far as I can see," remarked one expat who made the move to Manila.
+Gays and other minority groups do not seem to be unduly persecuted as far as I can see," remarked one expat living in Manila, Philippines.

 What are the schools in Manila like?

 "The International School Manila (ISM) is one of the best international schools in Manila.
 It is a private, non-profit, non-sectarian day school that offers an international curriculum for students from pre-kindergarten to grade 12.
 ISM is accredited by the Western Association of Schools and Colleges (WASC) and the Council of International Schools (CIS).
 It offers a rigorous academic program that prepares students for college and university studies.
 The school also offers a wide range of extracurricular activities, including sports, music, and the arts.
 The British School Manila (BSM) is another excellent international school in Manila, Philippines.
 It is a private, co-educational day school that offers a British-style curriculum for students from pre-kindergarten to grade 12.
 BSM is accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).
 The school provides a challenging academic program that prepares students for college and university studies.
 It also offers a wide range of extracurricular activities, including sports, music, and the arts.
 The International School of Manila (ISM) is a top-notch bilingual school in Manila, Philippines.
 It is a private, non-profit, non-sectarian day school that offers a bilingual curriculum for students from pre-kindergarten to grade 12.
 ISM is accredited by the Western Association of Schools and Colleges (WASC) and the Council of International Schools (CIS).
 It provides a rigorous academic program that prepares students for college and university studies.
-The school also offers a wide range of extracurricular activities, including sports, music, and the arts," explained one expat in Manila, Philippines with kids at .
+The school also offers a wide range of extracurricular activities, including sports, music, and the arts," said one expat in Manila with children at .

 What are the pros and cons of living in Manila?